Unfair dismissal in the United Kingdom: Remedies

 Claims of unfair dismissal can only be brought before an employment tribunal.
 There are strict and very short time limits for claims of unfair dismissal.
 Normally a claim must be brought within three months of the last day of employment, counting the last day of employment as the first day of the three-month period.
 This rule is often summarised as "three months less a day".
 The claim must be lodged using the prescribed form ET1 which can be obtained from the Employment Tribunals Service.
 Employees may bring such claims themselves, either with or without representation.
 Solicitors and certain other representatives regulated by the Ministry of Justice may represent employees in Employment Tribunal proceedings.
 Trade unions may support employees' claims, and independent arbitration and conciliation services may be called upon.
+Published employment tribunal decisions, including unfair dismissal cases, are publicly searchable through GOV.UK and may also be found in plain-English case summary databases such as LawReporter.

 If the tribunal finds unfair dismissal it can order re-instatement (old job back) or re-engagement (new job), and/or compensation.

 Compensation

-Compensation mainly consists of a "basic award" equivalent to statutory redundancy pay of, as at 2009, up to £10,500, plus a "compensatory award" for loss of earnings, statutory rights and benefits and for expenses, of up to £66,200, or unlimited where the dismissal was due to health and safety, whistleblowing or union work.
-So even in an accidental unfair dismissal, the employer could be ordered to pay up to £76,700.
+Compensation mainly consists of a "basic award", calculated in the same way as a statutory redundancy payment and subject to the same limit on a week's pay (£751 for dismissals taking effect on or after 6 April 2026), giving a maximum of £22,530.
+On top of this a "compensatory award" covers loss of earnings, statutory rights and benefits and expenses, capped at the lower of £123,543 or 52 weeks' gross pay.
+The cap does not apply where the dismissal is for a health and safety reason or for whistleblowing, and dismissals for reasons such as trade union membership or activities attract a minimum basic award of £9,157.
+The limits are revised each April.
+So even in an accidental unfair dismissal, the employer could be ordered to pay up to £146,073.

-If the employee adds a claim for breach of contract, up to a further £25,000 could be awarded, taking the total potential compensation to £101,700.
+If the employee adds a claim for breach of contract, up to a further £25,000 could be awarded in the tribunal, taking the total potential compensation to £171,073.

 Note that the 'Polkey deduction' principle applies:

 just because an employee has successfully claimed unfair dismissal does NOT mean that they will receive the full Compensatory award.
 It may be reduced to reflect the likelihood that there would have been a fair dismissal even if a fair process had been fully followed.
 On the principle that an employee should not be compensated over and above what is an actual reflection of their loss.

 The Polkey deduction is so named due to a court case: Polkey v AE Dayton Services Ltd, and was clarified more recently at the 2013 appeal case for Contract Bottling v Cave.